Oxen-AI/oxen-release/DataPointLevelVersionControl.md

 images/00004.jpg,dog
 ```

-At first it seems perfectly reasonable to also add this file to your standard version control system.
+At first it seems perfectly reasonable to add this file to your standard version control system.
 After all usually there is a `diff` command that can show you added and modified lines within a file.

 The problem is unlike code, which is easy to scan line by line for changes, data that is fed into modern machine learning systems can consist of hundreds of thousands if not millions of data points.
-Imagine adding many new columns, or batches rows to the data, it quickly becomes unwieldy to debug and manage these changes.
+Imagine adding thousands of new rows or new columns to the your data.
+It quickly becomes unwieldy to debug and manage these changes with a line by line diff.
 We need to store these mappings in a more efficient data structure.

 ## Oxen DataFrames

-Oxen takes version control a step further by versioning each row in structured files such as `csv`, `parquet`, `arrow`, `ndjson`, `jsonl` into an [Apache Arrow](https://arrow.apache.org/) DataFrame.
+Oxen takes version control a step further by versioning each row in structured files such as `csv`, `tsv`, `parquet`, `arrow` into an [Apache Arrow](https://arrow.apache.org/) DataFrame.

 > Apache Arrow defines a language-independent columnar memory format for flat and hierarchical data, organized for efficient analytic operations on modern hardware like CPUs and GPUs.
 The Arrow memory format also supports zero-copy reads for lightning-fast data access without serialization overhead.